lauringlab/variant_pipeline/tutorial/README.md

 # Pipeline Tutorial
-For this example we will run a small data set through using a command line approach.
-We are working with one MFE sample and the a wsn33 plasmid control.
+In this example we will run a small data set through using a command line approach.
+We are working with one MFE sample and a wsn33 plasmid control.
 For computational speed these fastq files have been reduced by 75%.
 This approach can be run on flux as is, or run through a pbs for larger data sets.

-For consistency all these commands can be run from the variant_pipeline/tutorial directory.
+For consistency all of the commands can be run from the variant_pipeline/tutorial directory.

+## Before you begin, you will need
+Access to the lab's allocation on flux.
+Adam will need to email administrator An MToken for two factor authentication. http://www.mais.umich.edu/mtoken/mtoken_distribution.html Know basic unix commands.
+See tutorials and lists on Mbox/Lauring Lab/Command Line Tools Know the basics of flux organization and access.
+See Ten easy steps in MBox/Lauring Lab/Command Line Tools

 ## 0) Getting started